Joshua01X/Personal-Roadmap/README.md

 ### Fundamentals
 The "Fundamentals" node sits at the core of the map, representing the foundational knowledge that connects all other resources, tools, and certifications.
 This core is crucial for cybersecurity, as it encompasses the basic principles that guide your learning and practical experience.
 These fundamentals include understanding cybersecurity concepts like confidentiality, integrity, and availability (CIA triad), risk management, and the essential tools for threat detection and prevention.

-Why it’s essential: Without a strong grasp of the fundamentals, it would be difficult to interpret advanced materials or apply practical skills.
+<b>Why it’s essential</b>: Without a strong grasp of the fundamentals, it would be difficult to interpret advanced materials or apply practical skills.
 This node emphasizes the integration of theoretical knowledge with practical tools, ensuring a balanced learning experience.
 ### Sources
 The sources provide the raw materials and knowledge base for your cybersecurity learning, from high-level overviews to in-depth technical tutorials.
 This section explains where you gather your learning material and how each source plays a role in shaping your understanding.
 <br><br>

 ![ChatGPT](https://img.shields.io/badge/ChatGPT-00A67E?logo=openai&logoColor=white&style=plastic)

-Use: I use ChatGPT as an interactive assistant to explain complicated concepts in cybersecurity, clarify doubts, and even provide structured learning paths.
-It’s an invaluable tool for generating real-time insights or troubleshooting problems as I go through different topics.
+<b>Use</b>: I use ChatGPT as an interactive assistant to explain complicated concepts in cybersecurity, clarify doubts, and even provide structured learning paths.
+It’s an invaluable tool for generating real-time insights or troubleshooting problems as I go through different topics. <br>
-Example: When studying encryption techniques, I use ChatGPT to get simplified explanations of symmetric vs. asymmetric encryption, including practical examples.
+<b>Example</b>: When studying encryption techniques, I use ChatGPT to get simplified explanations of symmetric vs. asymmetric encryption, including practical examples.
 <br><br>

 ![Google](https://img.shields.io/badge/Google-FBBC05?logo=google&logoColor=red&style=plastic)

-Use: Google is my go-to for general research and locating more specialized articles, blogs, forums, and scholarly papers.
-It helps in finding official documentation, industry trends, and expert opinions.
+<b>Use</b>: Google is my go-to for general research and locating more specialized articles, blogs, forums, and scholarly papers.
+It helps in finding official documentation, industry trends, and expert opinions.<br>
-Example: When investigating vulnerabilities or specific attack vectors (e.g., SQL injections), Google helps me track down resources from trusted security blogs like KrebsOnSecurity or vendor-specific advisories.
+<b>Example</b>: When investigating vulnerabilities or specific attack vectors (e.g., SQL injections), Google helps me track down resources from trusted security blogs like KrebsOnSecurity or vendor-specific advisories.
 <br><br>

 ![Gemini](https://img.shields.io/badge/Google%20Gemini-4285F4?logo=google-gemini&logoColor=purple&style=plastic)

-Use: As a supplementary search engine, Gemini helps broaden my search and find resources that might not appear in Google's top results.
-It allows me to explore alternative viewpoints and access more niche publications or discussions.
+<b>Use</b>: As a supplementary search engine, Gemini helps broaden my search and find resources that might not appear in Google's top results.
+It allows me to explore alternative viewpoints and access more niche publications or discussions.<br>
-Example: I use Gemini for finding case studies or rare white papers on specific cybersecurity incidents.
+<b>Example</b>: I use Gemini for finding case studies or rare white papers on specific cybersecurity incidents.
 <br><br>

 ![Library Genesis](https://img.shields.io/badge/Library%20Genesis-9E9E9E?logo=book&logoColor=blue&style=plastic)

-Use: I use Library Genesis to access textbooks, research papers, and other academic literature to deepen my understanding of core cybersecurity concepts, such as cryptography, network security, and ethical hacking.
+<b>Use</b>: I use Library Genesis to access textbooks, research papers, and other academic literature to deepen my understanding of core cybersecurity concepts, such as cryptography, network security, and ethical hacking.<br>
-Example: I download academic texts or certification preparation books (e.g., CompTIA Security+ study guides) from here to expand my theoretical knowledge.
+<b>Example</b>: I download academic texts or certification preparation books (e.g., CompTIA Security+ study guides) from here to expand my theoretical knowledge.<br>
-Method: I utilize my knowledge to check the provided SHA-256 checksum beforehand and compare the hash values of the files I upload to my local host with those provided on the website using PowerShell.
+<b>Method</b>: I utilize my knowledge to check the provided SHA-256 checksum beforehand and compare the hash values of the files I upload to my local host with those provided on the website using PowerShell.
 I further verify the file integrity through VirusTotal and indirectly access them by uploading them to my Google Drive.
 <br><br>

 ![YouTube](https://img.shields.io/badge/YouTube-FF0000?logo=youtube&logoColor=white&style=plastic)

-Use: YouTube is an essential visual learning tool where I can watch tutorials, demos, and conference presentations.
-I use it for both technical walkthroughs and broader industry trends.
+<b>Use</b>: YouTube is an essential visual learning tool where I can watch tutorials, demos, and conference presentations.
+I use it for both technical walkthroughs and broader industry trends.<br>
-Example: I follow cybersecurity channels that offer free but comprehensive learning materials like Professor Messer, Inside Cloud and Security, and more.
+<b>Example</b>: I follow cybersecurity channels that offer free but comprehensive learning materials like Professor Messer, Inside Cloud and Security, and more.

 ### Certifications